Keylor Navas: Paris Saint-Germain

 Navas joined Paris Saint-Germain (PSG) on a four-year contract on 2 September 2019, becoming the first Costa Rican to play for the men's team.
 He made his Ligue 1 debut 12 days later, keeping a clean sheet in a 1–0 home win against Strasbourg.
 On 24 July 2020, Navas won his 20th career club trophy after beating Saint-Étienne in the Coupe de France final.
 On 31 July, he kept a clean sheet and saved a spot kick in the resulting shoot-out as PSG defeated Lyon 6–5 on penalties in the 2020 Coupe de la Ligue Final.
 That win marked Navas' 15th trophy in Europe, matching Rafael Márquez's record for a CONCACAF player.
 On 23 August 2020, Navas started his 4th Champions League final, losing to Bayern Munich 1–0.
 He finished the European campaign with 5 clean sheets, the second most after Manuel Neuer despite having played 191 minutes less.

-Navas started his second season with PSG as one of the 7 club players to test positive for COVID-19.
+Navas started his second season with PSG as one of the seven club players to test positive for COVID-19.
 He missed the clubs first two games due to the quarantine requirement.
 On 16 September 2020, Navas played his first game of the season winning and keeping a clean sheet against Metz.
 On 17 September, UEFA announced Navas, for the second time, as a nominee for the 2019–20 Champions League Goalkeeper of the Season award.
 On 20 September, Navas starred in PSG's 3–0 away win to Nice with a second consecutive clean sheet as well as several excellent saves.
 On 13 January 2021, Navas won the 2020 Trophée des Champions.
 With that win, he became the CONCACAF player with the most European trophies, 16, surpassing former Rafael Márquez.
 On 20 April 2021, Navas was voted Ligue 1 Player of the Month for March, making him the first CONCACAF player to win the award.
 Navas signed a contract with PSG until 2024 on 26 April 2021.

 Ahead of the 2021–22 season, PSG signed Italian goalkeeper Gianluigi Donnarumma.
 This raised eyebrows over potential competition between Navas and his Italian counterpart.
 In the 2022–23 season, new coach Christophe Galtier confirmed that Navas would occupy the position of number two goalkeeper.

-Loan to Nottingham Forest
+Loan to Nottingham Forest and return to PSG

-On 31 January 2023, Navas signed for Premier League club Nottingham Forest on loan until the end of the season.
-He made his debut for Forest on 5th February 2023, keeping a clean sheet in a 1–0 win over Leeds United, and was named player of the match.
+Following the long-term injury to Dean Henderson, on 31 January 2023, Navas signed for Premier League club Nottingham Forest on loan until the end of the season.
+He made his debut for Forest on 5 February, keeping a clean sheet in a 1–0 win over Leeds United, and was named player of the match.

+Following his return to PSG, Navas was included in the Champions League squad for the 2023–24 season, having rejected a transfer to Saudi club Al Hilal.
+On 11 May 2024, he announced his departure from PSG at the end of the season.